Vocal Performance Major - Bachelor of Arts (BA) Degree

 • German, Italian and French song transliteration using the International Phonetic Alphabet, including the correct performance of sounds

-• Vocal skill development through regular performance opportunities
+• Vocal skill exploration through regular performance opportunities

 TOTAL CREDITS & COURSE LENGTH: